miztli/jenkins-ci-server/README.md

-# jenkins-ci-server
+# CI SERVER with Jenkins + NGINX + Docker
-Create a Jenkins server with docker
+Create a continuous integration server with Jenkins, NGINX and Docker

 ## Getting Started
-These instructions will help you to set up a Jenkins server on top of docker to build you CI-CD pipelines.
+These instructions will help you to set up a continuous integration server using Jenkins on top of Docker fronted by an NGINX web proxy to build you CI-CD pipelines.

 ### Prerequisites
 The following software must be installed in your server or local computer